CivicDataLab/opub-mono/packages/create-opub-app/README.md

 - `-e, --example` - An example to bootstrap the app with. `[d4d | data-exchange]`
 - `-m, --manager` - Explicitly tell the CLI to bootstrap the application using specific package manager. `[npm | pnpm | yarn | bun]`
+- `--noGit` - Explicitly tell the CLI to not initialize a new git repo in the project
+- `--noInstall` - Explicitly tell the CLI to not run the package manager's install command

 ## Tech Stack